Akhand0ps/backend-swapper/readme.md

 # Backend-swapper

-Backend-swapper is a Node.js/TypeScript backend API for user authentication, built with Express, Prisma, PostgreSQL, and JWT.
+Backend-swapper is a Node.js/TypeScript backend API for user authentication, session management, and feedback, built with Express, Prisma, PostgreSQL, and JWT.

 ## Features

 - User signup and login with hashed passwords
 - JWT-based authentication (token stored in HTTP-only cookie)
+- Session scheduling and management
+- User feedback system (rate and comment on sessions)
 - Prisma ORM with PostgreSQL
 - Modular code structure